tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 #### Codify the globally applicable processes

-- What processes do every engineer working on the codebase should know?
+- What processes should every engineer working on the codebase know?
 	- How do you lint, format and typecheck?
 	- How do you run a single test?
 	- How do you run all the tests?